vhartman/vhartman.github.io/_posts/2024-03-15-inf-norm-sampling.md

 Here, we can see three things:
 - batch sampling is much faster than the non-batched version
 - sampling from the box constrained region first massively speeds up the sampling overall for 'tight' bounds
 - there is a point where it does not matter which method we choose to use, since the cost is not the constraining factor anymore, but the bounds of the robot are the main constraint.
+However, there is alo no downside in choosing the 'more complex' method of sampling from the box-constrained region.

-We also show a benchmarking comarison, where we keep the dimension fixed, and vary the bound $$c_b$$ to see how much influence this has.
+We also show a benchmarking comparison, where we keep the dimension fixed (at 6), and vary the bound $$c_b$$ to see how much influence this has.

 <div style="width: 90%; display: flex; justify-content: center; align-items: center; margin: auto;">
   <div style="width: 50%; padding: 5px;">